-Whether to meet customer preferences or regulatory/contractual requirements, a growing number of organizations seek International Organization for Standardization (ISO) certification.
+Whether it’s to meet customer preferences or regulatory/contractual requirements, a growing number of organizations seek International Organization for Standardization (ISO) certification.
 ISO develops international management system standards to ensure that products and services are safe, reliable, and of good quality.
-ISO standards help organizations reduce costs, minimize waste and errors, and access new markets.
+Reduced costs, minimized waste and errors and access to new markets are all achievable when organizations meet ISO standards.
 However, ISO is not involved in the certification of the standards it develops.
 Private, external certification bodies perform ISO certification.

 ISO 9000 standards address various aspects of quality management and provide organizations with guidance and tools to ensure that their products and services meet customers’ requirements and that their quality is consistently improved.
 Years ago, ISO standards were revised to require computerized maintenance management system (CMMS) programs in place of older manual systems, which were prone to error.
 CMMS programs help organizations modernize their maintenance management processes and meet ISO standards.

 Comply with Stringent ISO Documentation and Recordkeeping Requirements

 Simply put, the philosophy behind ISO certification is to document standard operating procedures, adhere to them, and be able to prove compliance.
 Implementing CMMS programs doesn’t guarantee that a company will meet ISO standards, but having a full-featured maintenance management system will certainly aid you in your quest to gain certification by showing auditors that you keep precise equipment maintenance records.